k1729p/Study22/docs/README.md

 kp.services.AccountPostgresService::createAccount</a> creates a new PostgreSQL entity from existing MongoDB entity.
 </P>
 <P>
+The <a href="images/AccountReceiverReadAccount.png">screenshot</a>
-The Kubernetes pod 'study22-acc-receiver' log <a href="images/AccountReceiverReadAccount.png">screenshot</a> from two accounts reading.
+of the Kubernetes pod 'study22-acc-receiver' log from two accounts reading.
 </P>

 <P><img src="images/greenCircle.png">